Gas tank drilled and drained in Gibbons - FortSaskOnline.com

-Thieves are causing some pricey repairs locally.
+Thieves are causing some pricey repairs.

 Between January 25 and 26, police received a report of gasoline being stolen from a vehicle parked on a street in Gibbons.